-- 1. Governmental Funds Most of the County's governmental functions are accounted for in governmental funds.
+- 1. Governmental Funds Most of the County's governmental functions are accounted for in Governmental Funds.
 These funds measure changes in financial position rather than net income.
 All of these funds are appropriated.
-The following are the County's governmental funds: - a.
+The following are the County's Governmental Funds: - a.
 General Fund The general fund is used to account for all financial transactions and resources except those required to be accounted for in another fund.
 Revenues are derived primarily from property and other local taxes, State and Federal distributions, license and permit fees, charges for services and interest income.
 A significant part of the fund's revenues are transferred to other funds to finance the operations of the County Public Schools and the Regional Adult Detention Center.
 Debt service expenditures for payments of principal and interest of the County's general long-term debt (bonds and other long-term debt not serviced by proprietary or special revenue funds) are included in the general fund. - b.
 Special Revenue Funds Special revenue funds are used to account for the proceeds of specific revenue sources (other than expendable trusts or major capital projects) that are legally restricted to expenditures for specified purposes.
-Special revenue funds are used to account for volunteer Fire & Rescue levies, school operations, the Regional Adult Detention Center, and development fees. - c.
+Special revenue funds are used to account for volunteer fire and rescue levies, school operations and the Regional Adult Detention Center. - c.
 Capital Projects Fund The capital projects fund is used to account for financial resources to be used for the acquisition or construction of major capital facilities (other than those financed by Proprietary Fund Types as discussed on the following page).
-The capital projects fund accounts for all current construction projects including improvements to and the construction of schools, roads and various other projects. - 2.
-Proprietary Funds Proprietary funds account for County activities that operate similarly to private sector businesses.
-These funds measure net income, financial position and changes in financial position.
-The following are the county's proprietary fund types: - a.
-Enterprise Funds These funds are used to account for operations that are: (a) financed and operated in a manner similar to private business enterprises where the intent of the BOCS is that the costs (expenses, including depreciation) of providing goods or services to the general public on a continuing basis be financed or recovered primarily through user charges; or (b) where the BOCS has decided that periodic determination of revenues earned, expenses incurred and/or net income is appropriate for capital maintenance, public policy, management control, accountability or other purposes.
-The following are enterprise funds: Prince William County Parks & Recreation (recreational services), Prince William County Landfill (solid waste disposal for the County) and Innovation Technology Park (County owned land sold to businesses relocating to the Innovation area).
+The capital projects fund accounts for all current construction projects including improvements to and the construction of schools, roads and various other projects.